Minneapolis Solid Waste & Recycling

-Yard waste collection: Yard waste collection begins April 10, 2017.
+Yard waste collection: Yard waste collection ends the week of November 13, 2017.
 You may place yard waste, prepared to collection guidelines, out each week on your garbage day.
 The last collection for the year is your regularly scheduled garbage day during the week of November 13, 2017.
 Minnesota State law prohibits disposing of yard waste with garbage and requires the use of compostable bags for collection of yard waste from your home.
 Residents may also use their own reusable container approximately 33 gallons in size with sturdy handles to place yard waste out for collection.
 Visit our Yard Waste webpage for detailed information.